pragmagrid/pragmagrid.github.io/_meetings/pragma-34-presentations.md

   * Wisit Tipchuen
     [PT-IPFS: Development of software using The InterPlantary File System for enhancing features of Linux package manager][p17]
-  * Thomas Tsai, Ceasar Sun, Steven Shiau, Yen-Wei Huang and Weicheng Huang he Status of Data Marketplace – on its way to the National Data Service][p18]
+  * Thomas Tsai, Ceasar Sun, Steven Shiau, Yen-Wei Huang and Weicheng Huang [The Status of Data Marketplace - on its way to the National Data Service][p18]
   * Sarah Syahwenni Utari, Sri Chusri Haryanti, Ummi Azizah Rachmawati, Sri Puji Utami Atmoko and Heru Suhartanto [Implementation of Virtual Firewall Mechanism for Security of Indonesian E-Health Cloud Model][p19]
   * Wassapon Watanakeesuntorn, Kohei Ichikawa, Hajimu Iida and Putchong Uthayopas